-Prereq: 8 credits in Philosophy and permission of instructor.
-Advisory: Registration for this course is by instructor permission only.
-Please email emery@mtholyoke.edu with a short description of your previous work in philosophy during advising week in order to get permission to register.
-PHIL-350SE Topics in Philosophy: 'Philosophy and Science of Emotion' Not Scheduled for This Year.
-Credits: 4 This course is an interdisciplinary investigation of the nature of emotions and their influences on our thoughts and actions.
+PHIL-350SE Topics in Philosophy: 'Philosophy and Science of Emotion' Fall.
+Credits: 4

+This course is an interdisciplinary investigation of the nature of emotions and their influences on our thoughts and actions.
 While we will draw from a variety of disciplines, the nature and motivations of the inquiry are philosophical.
 We will consider what are emotions?
 Are they bodily responses?
 Thoughts?
 Feelings?
 What roles do cultures play in shaping our emotions?
 What functions do emotions serve?
 We will examine evidence and arguments offered by philosophy, psychology, neuroscience, anthropology and evolutionary theory, and consider how these perspectives do or don't inform each other, as well as how they can help us understand the nature of emotions.

+Crosslisted as: NEURO-309SE, PSYCH-359SE

+Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive

+L. Sizer

-Crosslisted as: NEURO-309SE Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive L. Sizer Prereq: 8 credits in Philosophy or Neuroscience and Behavior, or 4 credits in each PHIL-350TM Topics in Philosophy: 'Philosophy of Time' Not Scheduled for This Year.
-Credits: 4 Does time flow?
+Prereq: 8 credits in Philosophy or Neuroscience and Behavior, or 4 credits in each.

+PHIL-350TE Topics in Philosophy: 'Technology, Ethics, and Public Policy'

+Spring.
+Credits: 4

+In this course, we study the most pressing ethical concerns relating to emerging technology and envision novel policy solutions to address them.
+Existing regulatory and policy instruments are often unable to provide sufficient oversight for emerging technology.
+Can legal anti-discrimination doctrine address biased algorithmic decision-making systems?
+How does generative artificial intelligence challenge traditional ways of thinking about intellectual property?
+Do we have rights over the personal data that private firms collect about us?
+We examine these gaps in the context of contemporary regulatory proposals on national, multinational, and international scales.

+Applies to requirement(s): Humanities

+Other Attribute(s): Writing-Intensive

+A. Ali

+Prereq: 8 credits in philosophy.

+PHIL-350TM Topics in Philosophy: 'Philosophy of Time'

+Spring.
+Credits: 4

+Does time flow?
 What is the difference between the future and the past?
 Is time travel possible?
 This course will survey the major topics in the philosophy of time from Augustine's Confessions and the Leibniz-Clarke correspondence to relativity theory.
 Along the way we will take up philosophical issues regarding the relevance of intuition, the nature of causation, determinism, and freedom, and the relationship between science and philosophy.

-Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive N. Emery Prereq: 8 credits from the Philosophy department.
-PHIL-375 Philosophy of Film An examination of different theoretical issues concerning the nature of film and film viewing.
-Topics vary yearly.
-PHIL-375AV Philosophy of Film: 'Artists vs. Audiences' Not Scheduled for This Year.
-Credits: 4 Usually, an artist produces a work, and then an audience experiences that work.
-However, sometimes audiences influence what a work means and even how an ongoing story unfolds.
-This course focuses on works of popular, serialized art in which the possibilities for artist/audience interaction are great, and so is the potential for conflict.
-We look at serial novels, film series, television shows, and new media (such as TikTok), among others.
-What are the rights of artists to control their works?
-What rights do audiences have to alter or create new works based on an existing work?
-What should we do when these rights conflict?
-What makes a "bad fan" bad?
-When do audiences become artists?
-Crosslisted as: FMT-330AV Applies to requirement(s): Humanities J. Harold Prereq: 8 credits in Philosophy or 4 credits in Philosophy and 4 credits in Film, Media, Theater.
-PHIL-395 Independent Study Fall and Spring.
-Credits: 1 - 8 The department Instructor permission required.
+Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive

+N. Emery

+Prereq: 8 credits from the Philosophy department.

+PHIL-351 Systematic Study of One Philosopher

+PHIL-351EA Systematic Study of One Philosopher: 'Elizabeth Anscombe's Ethics and Philosophy of Action'

+Spring.
+Credits: 4

+Elizabeth Anscombe (1919-2001) was one of the most important philosophers of the 20th century.
+Her work is strikingly original and has had a profound influence on a broad array of areas in philosophy, including the philosophy of language, epistemology, philosophy of mind, ethics, philosophy of action, and political philosophy.
+In this course, we will focus on her contributions to ethics and the philosophy of action.
+We will explore Anscombe's essays in these areas, along with works by her contemporaries and commentators to better understand her claims.
+Following that, we will conduct a close study of her masterpiece, Intention, which sets the agenda for contemporary action theories.
+Applies to requirement(s): Humanities

+Other Attribute(s): Writing-Intensive

+K. Cho

+Prereq: 8 credits in Philosophy.

+PHIL-395 Independent Study

+Fall and Spring.
+Credits: 1 - 8

+The department

+Instructor permission required.